santanamonica/santanamonica.github.io/README.md

 ## Education

 ### Master of Science (M.S.) in Data Science

-* Bellevue University - Bellevue, NE
+Bellevue University - Bellevue, NE

-* 3.97 GPA
+3.97 GPA

-Bachelor of Arts (B.A.) in Psychology
+## Bachelor of Arts (B.A.) in Psychology

-* University of California, Irvine - Irvine, CA
+University of California, Irvine - Irvine, CA

-* 3.78 GPA
+3.78 GPA

 ## Skills

 ## Work Experience

--Disneyland Resort - Anaheim, CA
+### Disneyland Resort - Anaheim, CA
--PEER Program                                                                                 (03/2024 - Present)
+PEER Program                                                                                 (03/2024 - Present)
 •	Conduct several 20-30 minute 1:1 visits with employees, to discuss their personal and professional goals
 •	Ensure employees feel supported in their roles and goals to maintain mental, emotional, and personal well-being
 •	Keep track of completed visits and follow up with an email equipping them with resources and a postcard